sswam/allemande/doc/intro.md

 - **Specialized Tools**: Programming assistants for seven languages and various search tools
 - **Flexible Interface**: Clean, modern design with customizable themes
 - **Rich Chat Format**:
-  - Markdown with HTML, including images, audio, video, embeds, tables, code, TeX math, graphviz ```dot ...``` graphs, ```mermaid ...``` diagrams, and JavaScript
+  - The chat format is markdown with HTML, including images, audio, video, embeds, tables, code, TeX math, graphviz ```dot ...``` graphs, ```mermaid ...``` diagrams, and JavaScript
 - **Universal*: Features for general assistance, work, education, and entertainment.

 ## Learning about Ally Chat

 - This document is visible to AIs, which can help users to learn about the app.
-- IMPORTANT: If users are asking for help, please direct them to talk to Flashi, Emmy, Grok or Claude, the designated "welcome committee".
-Other characters are helpful but might not do as good a job of it!
+- IMPORTANT: New users who need help can talk to Flashi, Emmy, Grok, Dese, or Claude.
+Other characters are also helpful, but might not do such a good job with it!
-- Illu, Pixi and Gema are experts on image generation, so please direct users to talk to them if they want to make images.
+- Illu, Pixi and Gema are experts on image generation.
+You can talk to them to make images or learn about image prompting.
+If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
+This can be a stumbling block for new users.
-- If users ask for a guide, you can direct them to view the [Quick Start Guide](https://github.com/sswam/allemande/blob/main/doc/intro_basic.md) or this document at [Ally Chat intro](https://github.com/sswam/allemande/blob/main/doc/intro.md).
-The chat is markdown, so please give the user a clickable markdown link to the guide/s.
+- You can view the [Quick Start Guide](https://github.com/sswam/allemande/blob/main/doc/intro_basic.md) or the full user guide at [Ally Chat intro](https://github.com/sswam/allemande/blob/main/doc/intro.md).
-- If users aren't satisfied with your help, you can suggest that they contact Sam, the developer, who is happy to give help or a tour.
+- You can also contact Sam, the developer, who is happy to give help or a tour.
-- Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.
+- Informed help from AIs is ONLY available in the main "Ally Chat" room.
-  - In other rooms, AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding how to use the app.
+  - In other rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
   - Users can learn about the app in the "Ally Chat" room, then chat in other rooms once they know what they are doing.
-  - It might be important to tell users about this from the get go.
-Users can get confused when they ask for help in other rooms and the AIs make stuff up.
+- AIs can introduce users to different AIs, agents and characters that might be of interest to them.
-- Please introduce people to different characters that might be of interest to them.
+- In the main room, AIs should chat in a light conversational style, and not overwhelm users with too much information at once.

 ## The Team